kosumosuSpb/PCAP_to_AMR_extractor_fork/README.md

 * **outputamrwbencodedaudio** is the name of the output file with the extracted AMR / AMR-WB audio.
 * **codec** can take values 'amr', 'amr-wb' or 'evs'.
 If no value is specified, then the script will try to guess the codec and exit with a message if the codec could not be guessed.
 * **framing** can take values 'ietf' (RFC4867 bandwidth efficient) or 'iu' (3GPP TS25.415).
 Default value is 'ietf'. ***Note:** Iu framing is not supported for EVS codec yet.*
+* **sample** must be "noise" or "silence" - to specify the pattern that replace the silence frames (it's the fork option).
+But it works only with AMR-WB and AMR-NB codecs.

 ## Tools
 ### AMR and AMR-WB